Sweden-Mayhem/site/content/minecraft/gameplay.md

 To reduce wear and fuel more prayers, craft more [**Candles**](https://minecraft.wiki/w/Candle) and stack them together.
 Lighting one stacked candle lights them all, granting more uses per flint!

-Candles also store experience, protecting it from death in **The Abyss**, and more candles let you store more experience.
+Candles also store experience, protecting it from death in **The Abyss**.
+More candles let you store more experience.

 ---

 ## Voice of the Heart

 **Sanctuary's Heart** holds four unstable dimensional rifts, each with unique events, schedules, and NPCs.
 Some appear regularly; others are rare and unpredictable...

 Most buildings, NPCs, and events revolve around **Emeralds**, either earning them or spending them.
 Key visitors like the **Society Voices** offer **Edicts**.
 Complete them to earn **Favor**, which leads to rewards from the **Reliquary**, containing **Emeralds** and other useful items.